mambru82/weather-report/README.md

-# Work day scheduler (week 5 challenge)
+# Weather Report (week 6 challenge)
-This is the web deployment of the Week 5 challenge for the Coding Bootcamp at UT Austin.
+This is the web deployment of the Week 6 challenge for the Coding Bootcamp at UT Austin.

 [![Screenshot of the deployed web site][screenshot]][1]

 ## What it does
-This web application generates a Work day planner.
+This web application generates a weather report and forecast for a city using the OpenWeather API including:
-- The user selects a time slot.
+- Today's weather, including temperature, humidity, wind-speed, and UV index.
-- The user inputs what task they have scheduled for that hour.
+- The five day weather forecast
-- The user clicks on save and the task is saved to localStorage.
+- The uv-index is color coded based on whether it is low risk (green), moderate (yellow), or high (red).
-- The background is color coded based on whether the task is in the future (green), past (gray), or present (red)
+- Search history for the past 5 cities is saved in localStorage and on the left of the screen

 ## Installation
 No installation is required.